 Gronau complained that every German foundry carrying Bastard had pirated the matrices via electrotyping.
 Perhaps, by associating their offerings with the slightly older Midolline, Gronau’s competitors were attempting to cover their tracks.
 As Patrick Goossens mentioned in his presentation, electrotyping could be used by a typefoundry to produce matrices for new typefaces, based on “patrices” – punches cut into soft-metal, instead of steel ones.
-Electrotyping could also be used by a typefoundry to produce copies of type that originated at another firm.
+Electrotyping could also be used by a typefoundry to produce copies of types that originated at another firm.
 Very briefly summarised: for electrotyping, a typefoundry would place either their own patrices or sorts from fonts cast by another foundry into an electrochemical bath for days or weeks.
 Those patrices or types would be positioned across from thin plates of e.g., copper or nickel.
 As the plates dissolved slowly, the particles covered the punches (or type … ) with a layer of metal.
 That layer could then be cut off and placed into “blank” – a metal bar that, once finished, resulted in a new matrix that was ready for typecasting.
-Through electrotyping, one foundry could acquire a new font of type from a competitor, making its own matrices of their letterforms, and then casting infinite numbers of perfect copies of the original fonts for sale.
+Through electrotyping, one foundry could acquire a new font of type from a competitor, making matrices of their letterforms, and then casting infinite numbers of perfect copies of the original fonts for sale.